ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 We carry out operations in the following order:

-* We try to fill a Standard block with mempool standard transactions
+* We try to fill a Standard block with mempool decision transactions
 * We check if any staker needs to be rewarded, issuing as many Proposal blocks as needed, as above
 * We try to move chain time ahead to the earliest staker set change event.
 Unlike Apricot, here we issue a Standard block with no transactions whose timestamp is the proposed chain time.
 A Standard block does not require any voting, and will be either accepted or rejected.
 Hence this solution is marginally faster.
 * We try to build a Proposal block with one mempool proposal transaction, if any.
 No changes to chain time are proposed here.